upf-gti/SignON-realizer/docs/InstructionsBML.md

 ---
 ## Circular Motion
-Moves the wrist in a circular motion.
+Moves the arm (wrist) in a circular motion.

+The motion is cut if an arm location is executed afterwards.
 ``` javascript
 {
     type: "gesture",